Renaud-D-Harreville/nextcloud-docker/src/nextcloud/README.md

 ![clamav configuration picture](/resources/clamav-configuration.PNG)

+**Don't forget to save before testing it !**

+You can now upload a file in your Nextcloud application, if you go to the logs, you **won't see error** about clamav !
+(If you configure it uncorrectly you will see an error each time you upload a file)

 # Volume management

 As i explained on the main tutorial, i initially would like to manage my application with docker, and by that, i mean completely manage with docker !